-‘General Hospital’ Spoilers: Jason Surgery Shocker – Blood Test Reveals Truth – Not Danny’s Dad, Not a Q
+‘General Hospital’ Spoilers: Jason Surgery Shocker, Blood Test Reveals Truth, Not Danny’s Dad, And More

 — General Hospital (@GeneralHospital) October 2, 2014

 The latest GH spoilers from TV Source say that Jason will be shot next week and winds up fighting for his life.
-While he’s having surgery or in recovery, spoilers promise something will crop up in his medical tests that point to a mismatch of him being Jason Q. It might be Jason’s blood type or some inherited condition.
-Whatever it is, that surgery is pivotal not because Miller’s Jason will die (he won’t) but because information emerges that casts doubt on him being a Quartermaine – and reveals he’s not Danny’s father.
-That’s a shock for everyone in the ex-Jake Doe’s life but the reveal won’t happen for a while yet.
+While he’s having surgery or in recovery, spoilers promise something will crop up in his medical tests that point to a mismatch of him being Jason Quartermaine.
+It might be Jason’s blood type or some inherited condition.
+Whatever it is, that surgery is pivotal, not because Miller’s Jason will die (he won’t), but because information emerges that casts doubt on him being a Quartermaine – and reveals he’s not Danny’s father.
+That’s a shock for everyone in the ex-Jake Doe’s life, but the reveal won’t happen for a while yet.

-General Hospital spoiler: Burton’s rumored return date – September 18
+General Hospital Spoiler: Burton’s Rumored Return Date Is September 18

 In the most recent SID, GH co-writer Shelly Altman said, “The arrival of a man who looks exactly as Jason did five years ago will shake up virtually everyone on the canvas.”